peiwenf/library-surveillance/README.md

 Results are stored in `demo-dir` by default

-The "generate report" action would do the above steps automatically, and stores the reports in the folder with the input link as the name
+The "generate report" action would do the above steps automatically, and stores the reports in the folder with the input link as the name.
+The script "call_action.ipynb" would allow you to generate reports for all links in a data frame at once.
+If you want to auto download all the reports, remember to delete all the current work flows before you run new ones

 ## Collector configuration